-Depending on the specific circumstances a good Business Advisor will inevitably take the role or consultant, coach, mentor and they may also need to provide training and facilitation.
+Depending on the specific circumstances a good Business Advisor will inevitably take the role of consultant, coach, mentor and they may also need to provide training and facilitation.

 Does your business need the help of a Business Advisor?
 Here are 9 situations where the answer is probably ‘yes’:

-- We need a “short-cut” to know-how, knowledge and information that does not exist in your business.
+- We need a “short-cut” to know-how, knowledge and information that does not exist in our business.

-- We need a professional service that does not exist in their business and is needed for a specified period of time.
+- We need a professional service that does not exist in our business and is needed for a specified period of time.